Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Brown dog running from woman and two dogs

-Image Credit: JanDix, Pixabay
+Image by: JanDix, Pixabay

 10. Improves Your Social Life

-Running with your dog provides a natural opportunity to socialize with other dog-loving humans.
+Running with your dog provides a natural opportunity to socialize with other canine-loving humans.
 If you’ve just moved to a new city, it can be hard to meet people, especially if you work long hours.
 Dog owners already have a built-in conversation starter—and if you’re also a runner, that makes two icebreaker topics!
 Whether you’re looking for a romantic or platonic connection, running with your dog may provide opportunities for both.

 Tip: